JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## Security

-AzGovViz creates very detailed information about your Azure Governance setup.
+Azure Governance Visualizer creates very detailed information about your Azure Governance setup.
 In your organization's best interest the __outputs should be protected from not authorized access!__

-Azure Defender for Cloud may alert AzGovViz resource queries as suspicious activity:
+Azure Defender for Cloud may alert Azure Governance Visualizer resource queries as suspicious activity:
 ![alt text](img/azgvz_MDfC_securityAlert.png "Microsoft defender for Cloud security alert")

 ## Known issues